GerrySeidman/Distributed-Systems-Study-Group/tasks/openTasks-12-12-19.md

 ## Setting up VMs

-See the notes on the VM page, but basically we're going to have different people explore each option.
-On 12/10 we tried to do this as a group with spotty success.
-I updated the [VM [VirtualBox](../vms/VirtualBox.md) page with some other links.
+On 12/10 we tried to do this as a group with spotty success, so let's explore each of the below options and decide what is best for the group.
+It will also be good for the group to hear what people learned exploring these various approaches.

+See the general notes on the [Main VM page](../vms/README.md).
+The options to do this on a public cloud would be probably be best, but not free so we need to see the pricing for at least 2 (ideally 3) VMs for our distributed systems

 Ideally everyone has their VMs set up in the same way.
-We tried it using desktop VMs using VirtualBox/Hyper-V, but that proved difficult and unreliable.

-We are going to set up at least 3 (ideally 3) VMs for our distributed systems

-Options to do this on a public cloud would be better, but not free.
+Depending on people's research we will try to get some votes before 12/17 on which way we'll go.

 1. <a name="1"></a>Google Cloud instances
     * Explore getting free accounts or accounts with credits